rmateeq/hydra-tutorial/04-types-ai.md

 ## Types of AI

-AI is a broad term that has evolved overtime.
+AI is a broad term that has evolved.
 The purpose here is to understand the necessary types of artifacts, constructs, and models that AI provides to make software applications intelligent.
-Although, this list is long, let's confine te discussion to two broad categories, namely rule-based AI and machine learning.
+Although, this list is long, let's confine the discussion to two broad categories, namely rule-based AI and machine learning.

 ### Rule-based AI
-Rule-based AI is considered a simple technique that tries to represent the domain knowledge and inference rules to draw conclusions.
-For example, consider the situation where we need to represent the rule "all men are mortal" in a way that it can be used to draw new inferences.
+Rule-based AI is considered a simple technique that tries to represent the domain knowledge and inference rules to conclude.
+For example, consider the situation where we need to represent the rule "all men are mortal" in a way that we can be used to draw new inferences.
 It can be represented using the following predicate logic:

 - ∀ X man(X) → mortal(X) (read as "for all X, if X is a man, then X is mortal".
 Here X is a variable)

-This rule can be used in combination with domain knoelwedge to draw inferences.
+This rule can be used in combination with domain knowledge to draw inferences.
 For example:

-- man(socrates) (read as "socates is a man")
+- man(Socrates) (read as "Socrates is a man")

-This predicate can be used with the above rule to draw the inference that "socrates is mortal".
+This predicate can be used with the above rule to draw the inference that "Socrates is mortal".

-The major limitation of this rule-based AI is that it can be used to build deterministic systems only where the data is small and rules are clear.
+The major limitation of this rule-based AI is that it can be used to build deterministic systems only where the data is small and the rules are clear.
 Such systems cannot learn new things themselves.

 ### Machine Learning
-Machine learning on the other hand has the capability to define it's own rules based on data.
+Machine learning on the other hand can define its own rules based on data.
 The system can learn and adapt as new data emerges.
-This capacity to learn and adapt has made machine learning the most popular choice while integrating intelligence is software systems.
+This capacity to learn and adapt has made machine learning the most popular choice while integrating intelligence into software systems.
 As an example, let's consider the question [this example is taken from Sebastian Thun's Intro to ML course on Udacity]

 - "is horse an acerous?"